- The importance of onboarding

 The state of affairs

-Updates about the teams
+Updates on the teams

 Updates on the goals

-Updates about the company
+Updates on the company

 6. Offboarding for a new beginning